I fail to recall any similar childhood experiences that could explain the hatred of parsnips…

 What resulted from sweating a few onions for an age, mixing in a tub or two of crème fraîche and a grating of nutmeg was absolutely delicious, a supremely creamy and rich version quiche.
-And a great match with a white form Alsace, where as it happens, Zewelwai originates from.
+And a great match with a white from Alsace, where as it happens, Zewelwai originates from.

 The key is to sauté the onions incredibly slowly, covered for half the cooking time, in duck fat.
 Obviously making your own pastry would be ideal, but a ready rolled sheet of shortcrust worked supremely well.

-40g goose fat
+- 40g goose fat

-600g thinly sliced onions
+- 600g thinly sliced onions

 - 4 medium/large eggs

 - ½ tsp grated nutmeg

-400ml crème fraîche
+- 400ml crème fraîche

-Short crust Pastry lining a 23cm loose-bottomed flan tin
+- Short crust Pastry lining a 23cm loose-bottomed flan tin

-Roll out the pastry and line the tin.
+- Roll out the pastry and line the tin.
 Chill for 20 minutes before putting in the oven at 200C.
 The pastry should be baked on a preheated baking sheet and initially covered with baking paper and baking beans.
 Bake for 20 minutes until biscuit coloured.
 Remove the paper and beans and continue cooking for a further 5 or so minutes until golden all over.

-In the meantime cook the onions over a low heat in the goose fat.
+- In the meantime cook the onions over a low heat in the goose fat.
 Keep covered for the first 10 minutes then, on a slightly higher heat, uncover for another 20 minutes, stirring frequently.
 The onions need to be very soft but not coloured.
 Season.

-Once cooked remove the onions from the heat and allow to cool awhile.
+- Once cooked remove the onions from the heat and allow to cool awhile.

-Mix the eggs with the crème fraîche and nutmeg.
+- Mix the eggs with the crème fraîche and nutmeg.
 Season a little and add the cooled onions.
 Pour into the pastry case and return to the oven, on top of the hot baking sheet, and continue cooking for about 30 minutes at 190C.

 - Remove from the oven and serve warm, although it can be eaten cold.